 After subcutaneous injection of IMCIVREE, plasma concentrations of setmelanotide reached maximum concentrations at a median t{max} of 8 h after dosing.

 Distribution

-The mean apparent volume of distribution of setmelanotide after subcutaneous administration of IMCIVREE 3 mg once daily was estimated from the population pharmacokinetics model to be 48.7 L. Protein binding of setmelanotide is 79.1%.
+The mean apparent volume of distribution of setmelanotide after subcutaneous administration of IMCIVREE 3 mg once daily was estimated to be 75.2 L. Protein binding of setmelanotide is 79.1%.

 Elimination